christiantroyandrada/chat-microservices/README.md

 - **WebSocket**: Single server, no horizontal scaling with sticky sessions
 - **Storage**: Basic file storage without optimization for large media files

+### ⚠️ Critical E2EE Limitation: Key Persistence

+**Important:** The current E2EE implementation stores encryption keys in browser-local IndexedDB **without cross-device synchronization**.
+This means:

+1. **Keys are browser-specific**: Each browser/device generates its own unique encryption keys
+2. **No cloud backup by default**: Keys are NOT automatically backed up to the server (requires user password for encryption)
+3. **Lost keys = lost messages**: If users clear browser data, switch devices, or use incognito mode:
+   - Their encryption keys are lost
+   - Previous messages cannot be decrypted
+   - Other users cannot decrypt messages sent to old keys

+**Why this happens:**
+- The Signal Protocol requires matching private keys for decryption
+- Without a user-provided encryption password, keys cannot be securely backed up to the server
+- The system prioritizes security (zero-knowledge) over convenience

+**Workaround for production:**
+1. Prompt users for an "encryption password" during registration/login
+2. Use this password to encrypt keys before storing them on the server
+3. Restore keys when logging in on a new device

+**For this demo project:** Each login effectively creates a "new user" from an encryption perspective.
+Messages from previous sessions may show as "cannot be decrypted."

 ### What Would Be Needed for Production

 To scale this to production level (like Telegram, Signal, or enterprise apps):